Welcome To Our New Website!

 Hello and Welcome to Maple Class page,

-Mrs Pearce will be supporting Maple as a Higher Level Teaching Assistant and our Teaching assistant Mrs Perryman will be leading a phonics group also.
-For one afternoon per week Mrs Kelly will teach Music and a Premier Sports coach will teach PE to Maple on Fridays.
-Maple will be attend swimming lessons on a Thursday in two groups for three sessions each.
+Your teachers are: Mrs Yeandle and Mrs Carr.
+We welcome Mrs Carr back from maternity leave.
+Mrs Pearce will continue to support Maple as a Higher Level Teaching Assistant and our Teaching assistant Mrs Perryman will be leading a phonics group also.
+For one afternoon per week Mrs Kelly will teach Music and a Premier Sports coach will teach PE to Maple on Mondays.
+Maple will have Forest school with Mr Morgan and Mrs Pearce on Fridays.

 They will use our new spelling programme 'Pathways to Spell'.
 They also have weekly Guided Reading sessions.